 “The King will reply, ‘Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.’

 As believers in Christ we should be known for our good deeds.
 We don’t do them because we are trying to get into heaven.
 Jesus already made the way for us.
 We do good deeds because of the grace that has been shown to us.
 We do good deeds because we have the love of God inside of us and we do good deeds because we want to be more like Christ.
 Love is kind and God commands us to love one another.
 Be kind, practice random acts of kindness and charity, not because of who they are but because of who you are, a child of God.
 Share God’s goodness with those in need.
 Do what you can as often as you can for as many as you can.

 always giving thanks to God the Father for everything, in the name of our Lord Jesus Christ.

 I am truly thankful for everything God has done for me and the plans He has for my future.
-I am thankful for everything He has blessed me with, it’s more than I deserve.
+I am thankful for everything He has blessed me with, it’s more than I could ever deserve.
+I’m thankful because I know my God hears me, sees me, loves me and is always there for me.
 I’m thankful for my salvation and for the relationship I have with my Savior.
-Above all else, I’m thankful for God’s love, mercy, grace and forgiveness.
+I’m also thankful for God’s love, mercy, grace and forgiveness.
 I give thanks to you, Lord, with all my heart.

 For he says, “In the time of my favor I heard you, and in the day of salvation I helped you.”
 I tell you, now is the time of God’s favor, now is the day of salvation.